Skip to content

 Let me give you an example for my world, the control industry, to explain why this is important.

-Historically, you would buy an extremely expensive control system, you would pay for it all up front, the vendor would install it, and then completely disappear.
 The result is that almost every control system that's installed in buildings today is incredibly inefficient and has never gotten better since the day it was installed.

 Meaning, most buildings are wasting anywhere from 15 to 30 percent of their energy because the system was never designed to guarantee that it would deliver savings and energy efficiency.